nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 token types to optimize batch transfer and atomic swaps of the tokens.
 Those considerations can lead to the proliferation of multiple token standards, each optimized for a particular use case.
-This dynamic is apparent in the Ethereum ecosystem, where ERC-20 (fungible tokens) and ERC-721 (non-fungible tokens) are the dominant standards.
+This dynamic is apparent in the Ethereum ecosystem, where many standards have been proposed but ERC-20 (fungible tokens) and ERC-721 (non-fungible tokens) are dominant.

 Token wallets, token exchanges, and other clients then need to support multiple interface standards and multiple token APIs.
 This standard proposes a unified token contract interface